huggingface/blog/noob_intro_transformers.md

 A tokenizer is a tool that splits sentences into smaller pieces of text (tokens) and assigns each token a numeric value called an input id.
 This is needed because our model only understands numbers, so we first must convert (a.k.a encode) the text into a format the model can understand.
 Each model has it’s own tokenizer vocabulary, it’s important to use the same tokenizer that the model was trained on or it will misinterpret the text.

 12. Create the inputs for the model to process
-- Define a new variable `input_text` that will take the prompt you want to give the model
+- Define a new variable `input_text` that will take the prompt you want to give the model.
+In this case I asked "Who are you?" but you can choose whatever you prefer.
 - Pass the new variable as an argument to the tokenizer object to create the `input_ids`
 - Pass a second argument to the tokenizer object, `return_tensors="pt"`, this ensures the token_id is represented as the correct kind of vector for the model version we are using (i.e. in Pytorch not Tensorflow)